noahpierau/articles/decred-messaging-proposal.md

 You can stake DCR to participate in governance and earn rewards.

-Together we make sure the project is Secure, Adaptable, Sustainable.
+Together we make sure that the project is Secure, Adaptable, Sustainable.

 [BOXES] (remain unchanged. perhaps edit some of the copy to include Richard's additions)